A close-up of a vulture with a focus on its sharp beak and piercing eyes, highlighted against a dark, textured background.

 Lions

 Though fragmented due to shifting male dominance, the Nkuhuma pride continues to deliver rewarding encounters.
-Two females have given birth this month, one with four cubs estimated at 6 to 8 weeks old and the other with two cubs around 4 to 5 weeks old.
+Two females have given birth this month, one with four cubs and the other with two cubs, both litters only a few weeks old.
 For now, the den site remains closed to ensure the little ones are undisturbed.

 The Ndhzenga males are steadily increasing their presence in the area, pushing further north and west in an attempt to consolidate dominance.
 Both have been seen mating with Nkuhuma females, raising questions about the future dynamics of the pride.